tarun0matta/portfolio/my-portfolio/README.md

 # Tarun Matta - Portfolio

 A modern, responsive portfolio website built with React, showcasing my expertise in AI/ML and web development.
-The site features a clean, minimalist design with smooth animations, interactive components, and a focus on user experience.
+The site features a clean, minimalist design with smooth animations, interactive components, and a focus on user experience.åå

 ## Overview